 10 Tips for Transitioning to Skilled Nursing Facilities

-It’s one of the most difficult transitions you and your loved one will undertake—moving into a skilled nursing facility.
+It’s one of the most difficult changes you and your loved one will undertake—transitioning into a skilled nursing facility.
 Whether your loved one is planning to be there temporarily or for a longer, more extended period of time, the process will be challenging both emotionally and physically.

 At Brunswick Cove, we understand the importance of this transition and we know that it is rarely easy.
 Therefore, we’ve compiled these 10 tips to help you as your loved one transitions into a skilled nursing facility.